 C. R. Bard IVC Filter Settlements

 C. R. Bard has offered settlements to a number of individuals who sued them for defective or problematic IVC filters.
+The majority of these cases have not disclosed the settlement amounts.

-In 2011, Lisa Davis filed a lawsuit against Bard in the U.S. District Court Eastern District of Michigan Southern Division.
+2011: Lisa Davis filed a lawsuit against Bard in the U.S. District Court Eastern District of Michigan Southern Division.
 After being implanted with a G2 series filter in 2006, the device fractured and migrated to Davis’ heart in 2008, causing ongoing heart issues.
 Her lawyer notified the judge in 2013 that a settlement was reached.

-In 2013, Kelly and Chris Vlasvich filed a lawsuit against C.R.
+2013: Kelly and Chris Vlasvich filed a lawsuit against C.R.
 Bard in the U.S. District Court for the Northern District of Illinois.
 Kelly Vlasvich’s implanted G2 filter fractured in 2011, damaging her heart and lungs.
 The parties filed a stipulation of dismissal in 2015 and the case was closed.

-In 2015, C.R.
+2015: C.R.
 Bard settled a case after just 10 days.
 The case was brought by Kevin Philips in the U.S. District Court for the District of Nevada after his Recovery IVC filter perforated his heart.

 C. R. Bard Class Action IVC Filter Lawsuits